-- Being bitten by a dog on a public footpath (this may lead to a criminal injuries claim rather than a personal injury claim).
+- Being attacked and bitten by a dog on a public footpath or park (this may lead to a criminal injuries claim rather than a personal injury claim).

-- Accidents involving children in public places such as the local park caused by damaged equipment.
+- Accidents involving children in public places such as being hurt in the local park by damaged playground equipment.

 - Accident in a shop due to the owner or staff not adhering to health & safety regulations.

 We have listed the above scenarios to give you an idea of what could result in a personal injury claim.
 If you’re not sure whether you have the grounds to claim or who to claim against, please get in touch.
 We are happy to review your options with you for free.
 If your case is strong enough, we could pass it to one of our solicitors for you.